 Xylitol is advertized as a diabetic-friendly, low-calorie sweetener.
 With 66% the calories of table sugar, this is just a little bit lower than sugar, I would not consider it a “low-calorie sweetener”.
 Xylitol has a glycemic index of 7-13.
 While this is much lower than sugar, xylitol will give you a glycemic rush, and therefore will not help you break your sugar habit completely.
 For this reason xylitol is NOT the best choice for diabetics.
 Other possible zero-calorie, zero-glycemic natural sweeteners to consider are PureLo-Lo Han Guo, Just Like Sugar-Natural Chicory root, or Swerve Sweetener-Erythritol, all of which have no carbs, no calories, and produce no glycemic or insulin response.
 Most so-called “healthy” sweeteners are extremely high in calories.
 To compute the calories accurately, you’ll need to decipher the nutrition labels.
 See calorie graph below.
 (I don’t sell sweeteners.
 I just research them, and I have a sensitive metabolism that doesn’t tolerate refined sugars.)

-In buying Xylitol, Look for:
+If you still love Xylitol, Look for:

 - Xylitol made from birch taken from sustainable forests